junhuawa/junhuawa.github.io/_posts/books/Learning-the-vi-and-Vim-Editors/2016-10-05-vi-Adavanced-Editing.md

     ## Setup new Test Line Main Steps
     ## Detailed Steps
     ## IP address and UART Console address
-    ## Config the IP address permanently in the LRC
+    ## Config the IP address permanently in the Test

 Use below command can add anchor